Updated: Nov 11, 2021

 Was there anything that caused me to feel worse or escalated the way I was feeling?

 Make a mental note of your insights or jot them down on a piece of paper because we will come back to them shortly.
 As you reflect on the answers to these questions I want you to ponder another concept; that at any age we experience intense emotions and as adults our ability to self-regulate, or process and cope with those emotions, is much more developed than in the children around us.
-Our job, as the adults in the room, is to be the co-regulators so that they may slowly develop the parts of their brains that allow them to self-regulate.
+Our job, as the adults in the room, is to be the co-regulators so that children may slowly develop the parts of their brains that allow them to self-regulate.
 While self-regulation may be a more common and obvious concept, co-regulation is equally important and often less talked about.

 When your child is angry, upset, melting down, and having a world ending tantrum over his sibling taking his truck, he is not in a state of self-regulation.
 Rather he is dysregulated.
 I like to view dysregulation on a spectrum from 0, none at all to 10, the worst meltdown there ever was.
 This can help you decide the best way to proceed (more on that later).
 As the adult working through this situation with the child, it is important for you to remain calm, with an even toned voiced.
 Or as the great Garry Landreth describes it, be a thermostat not a thermometer.
 Rather than reacting to the child/situation (thermometer), set the temperature (thermostat).
 This, in a nut shell, is co-regulation.
-If you remain clam while your child is emotionally elevated and dysregulated, eventually they are going to come back down to a state of self-regulation.
+If you remain calm while your child is emotionally elevated and dysregulated, eventually they are going to come back down to a state of self-regulation.
 You act as the co-regulator and with your help they can find a state of equilibrium more quickly.
 If you accidentally get upset, which sometimes happens, then both you and the child are dysregulated and it usually takes a lot longer for everyone to calm down.

 To demonstrate this concept in more detail please watch the following video by Dr. Daniel Siegel.